The sum of a finite group of weights of a Hopf algebra: Subgroups and subquotients of groups of weights

 \item This is easy to show by induction. \end{enumerate} }

 An easy consequence of Propositions \ref{Pstab} and \ref{P8} is

-\begin{cor} If $h \in H$ is (in the subalgebra) generated by grouplike and pseudo-primitive elements (with respect to $\Pi$), then $\G'_h \supset [\Pi,\Pi]$. \end{cor}
+\begin{cor} If $h \in H$ is (in the subalgebra) generated by grouplike and pseudo-primitive elements (with respect to $\Pi$), then $\Gamma'_h \supset [\Pi,\Pi]$. \end{cor}

-Also note that given some $h \in H$, we can compute $\sg(h)$ for more general $\Pi$, and hence the results in this paper can be generalised; however, we shall stick to our original setup when $\Pi \subset \G$ (i.e. $\G' = \{ \vi \}$).
-We need to note this (general) case, though, because we shall use it below.
+Also note that given some $h \in H$, one can compute $\sg(h)$ for more general $\Pi$, and hence the results in this paper can be generalized; however, we stay with the original setup when $\Pi \subset \Gamma$ (i.e., $\Gamma' = \{ \vi \}$).
+This (general) case is noteworthy, however, because it is used below.